-Set up SSO Authentication
+Set up SSO authentication

 Single sign-on (SSO) is an authentication process that allows users to access multiple applications using a single username and password.
 The SSO solution frees the users from entering their usernames and password repeatedly when switching between applications.
 This topic provides details on how to set up SSO authentication for connecting to ALM.

-If you upgrade ALM to 15.5 from an earlier verion with SSO enabled, to make sure SSO still works as expected, you should re-deploy the SSO components after the upgrade.
+If you upgrade ALM to 15.5 from an earlier version with SSO enabled, to make sure SSO still works as expected, you should re-deploy the SSO components after the upgrade.
 For details, see Step 3: Deploy SSO components.

 Note: For CAC (Common Access Card) and SiteMinder authentication, see the ALM External Authentication Configuration Guide.